About breast cancer

 Breast cancer starts in the breast tissue.
 It occurs when abnormal cells in the breast tissue multiply and form a tumour that may spread.

-Most cases are found in women ages 50 to 74.
+Most cases are found in people age 50 and over.

 In Ontario, breast cancer has one of the highest survival rates of all cancer types.